CodingAce123/Choco-Lava-Cake/recipe.md

-# How to make lava cake?
+# How to make Choco lava Cake?

 1. Pre heat the oven at 200 degrees.
 2. In a microwaveable bowl add chocolate and butter.
 Melt it.